AnanyaBal/2019_Indian_General_Elections_Sentiment_Analysis/README.md

 4. Your very own Twitter API consumer key and access token

 # Results
-The statistics are shown below.
+The statistics for the two main political parties and their main leaders are shown below.

 The city-wise positive sentiments for Shri Narendra Modi
 ![The city-wise positive sentiments for Shri Narendra Modi](https://github.com/Anniebbb/2019-General-Election-Sentiment-Analysis/blob/master/NM.png)